muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 octets that don't correspond to printable ASCII characters or SPACE; the `NN` is a padded base-16 notation integer between `00` and `FF`; all other appearances of `\` are followed by a letter and represent themselves.
+Note that the use of `\NN` format may also be used in examples even where not required, as sometimes using it consistently actually aids readability.

 ## Aggregate Self-Synchronization Mark